miklevin/MikeLev.in/_posts/2024-10-08-putting-it-all-together.md

 It's clearly a poetic exercise for this framework developer, how to get the maximum descriptiveness out of the least code.
 He also seems to be an advocate of single-quotes over double because it's less to type, less to look at, yadda yadda.

+### I'll Gladly Pay with Complexity Now For Simplicity Later

+The thing to understand is that this is sparing you, the developer, from having to look at lots of extraneous information.
+Jeremy is in pursuit of pure idioms.
 The `app` instance does more than just routing, so why look at it every time?
 Hence, returning both app and rt instead of forever forward making the user have to look at, think about, use and maintain `app.route()`.

+### Unconventional Conventions

 Yet, it's still a lot to grok, especially how it splats back optional database tables (`*dbtbls`).
 But we at least now have the `fast_app` factory class to